HardlyDifficult/Tutorials/Chapter6.md

 The goal of the game is to save the beautiful mushroom.
 For level 1, that means getting close - but before you actually reach it the evil cloud is going to carry the shroom up to level 2.

-Here we detect the end of the game, but the cloud animation will be added later in the tutorial.
+Here we detect the end of the game, the cloud animation will be added later in the tutorial.

 <details><summary>How</summary>

+Design the win area:

  - Create an empty GameObject named "WinArea".
    - Add a **BoxCollider2D** sized to cover the area that when entered will end the level.